OPCFoundation/UA-EdgeTranslator/README.md

 ## Supported "Southbound" Asset Interfaces

 In this reference implementation, Modbus TCP, OPC UA, Siemens S7Comm (TODO), Rockwell CIP-Ethernet/IP (TODO), and Beckhoff ADS (TODO) are supported.
 Other interfaces can easily be added by implementing the IAsset interface.
-There is also a tool provided that can convert from an OPC UA nodeset file (with instance variables nodes defined in it) to a WoT Thing Model file.
+There is also a tool provided that can convert from an OPC UA nodeset file (with instance variable nodes defined in it) to a WoT Thing Model file.

 ## Optional Environment Variables